 If you want to convert the Word documents to PDF in Xamarin or ASP.NET Core applications or in Azure environment, please check the following pages.

-Whether you need to convert a Word document to PDF in any .NET platforms, the Syncfusion Word to PDF converter libraries make work easier for .NET developers.
+Whether you need to convert a Word document to PDF in any .NET platform, the Syncfusion Word to PDF converter libraries makes work easier for .NET developers.
 Take a moment to peruse the Word to PDF conversion documentation, where you can find other options and features, all with code examples.
 If you are new to our DocIO library, it is highly recommended to follow our Getting Started documentation.